safugl/embanded/examples/README.md

 # Examples
-The synthetic datasets used for the examples in the [python](/python/) folder are stored in mat files.
-These were generated in MATLAB using scripts in the [matlab](/matlab/) folder.
+This folder contains Matlab and Python examples.
+The scripts stored in the Matlab folder simulate data and fit models to the simulated data.
+The data generated in these simulations are stored as .mat files in the Python folder.
+The Python scripts exemplifies how one could fit similar models to these data.